 In this workshop the student is introduced to extended photomedia processes and applications outside of the utilisation of the camera.
-Innovative and interdisciplinary activity will extend the student s image making opportunities.
-An emphasis is placed on the application of these new skills in work which continues to explore the individual s current areas of concern.
+The student is provided with the opportunity to experiment with photo-sensitive methods for transferring and reproducing images onto a variety of materials.
+Innovative and interdisciplinary activity will extend the student's image making opportunities.
+An emphasis is placed on the application of these new skills in work which continues to explore the individual's current areas of concern.

-SART2818 Print Workshop: How to set up and maintain
+Print Workshop: How to Set Up and Maintain